spitlo/rotnot/README.md

 - Collection_name-note+octave (MutedTrumpet-Bb2.wav); or
 - The actual midi note (031.wav)

-The midi note is then written back to the wave file as part of the "Sampler Chunk", in the `MIDI Unity Note` slot.
+The midi note is then written back to the wave file as part of the "Sampler Chunk", in the `MIDI Unity Note` field.

-TODO: The "Instrument Chunk" har a slot with similar purpose, `MIDI Unshifted Note`.
-Consider writing to that as well.
+(TODO: The "Instrument Chunk" har a field with similar purpose, `MIDI Unshifted Note`.
+Consider writing to that as well.)

+## Why?
+I own a 1010music blackbox hardware sampler.
+It can load a folder of samples as a multi-sample instrument, but it doesn’t use filenames for note recognition.
+So I use this to prepare sample packs before moving them to the SD card.